weirichd/comp_374/README.md

 - Train and evaluate advanced neural networks using Keras.

-# Week 5: Fundamentals of Convolutional Neural Networks (CNNs)
+# Module 5: Fundamentals of Convolutional Neural Networks (CNNs)

 ## Topic Description
 This week introduces the foundational concepts of convolutional neural networks (CNNs).
 Students will learn the principles of convolution and the role of convolutional and pooling layers.
 The focus is on building and training CNNs for basic image classification tasks using Keras.